sikol/sk-config/README.md

 * Parses the widely-used `named`-style configuration file format which is easy for humans to understand and familiar to users.
+* Details of the file format can be customised via parser policies or custom parsers.
 * Parse configuration data directly into STL containers and user-defined structs.
 * Useful, human-readable error reporting: